AcroMedia/ansible-role-devops-dark-arts/README.md

-# ansible-role-devops-dark-arts
+# ansible-role-devops-utils
-A collection of old shell scripts intended to make life easier for Acro Media sysadmins and developers
+A collection of shell scripts and hacks intended to make life easier for Acro Media sysadmins and developers